Skip to content

 Since Magic Transit uses encapsulation to deliver its services, it is also important to understand why MTU and MSS matter in this case.

-Encapsulation adds bytes to the packet, since we add a new IP header and (often) some sort of encapsulating header to every packet.
-For example, in the case of GRE for IPv4, we add 24 bytes - 20 bytes for the IPv4 header, and 4 bytes for the GRE tunnel header.
+Encapsulation adds bytes to the packet because Cloudflare adds a new IP header and (often) some sort of encapsulating header to every packet.
+For example, in the case of Generic Routing Encapsulation (GRE) for Internet Protocol version 4 (IPv4), encapsulation adds 24 bytes — 20 bytes for the IPv4 header and 4 bytes for the GRE tunnel header.

-A network interface which performs GRE encapsulation needs to account for the added overhead by reducing its MTU.
-Since the MTU maximum size is 1,500 bytes, for IPv4 this means that the MTU can be 1,476 bytes (the original 1,500 bytes minus the 24 bytes from the GRE encapsulation).
-This reduced MTU defines the maximum size of the IP packet that can be encapsulated by GRE.
+A network interface that performs GRE encapsulation needs to account for the added overhead by reducing its MTU.
+Since the MTU maximum size is 1,500 bytes, for IPv4 this means the MTU becomes 1,476 bytes (the original 1,500 bytes minus the 24 bytes from the GRE encapsulation).
+This reduced MTU defines the maximum size of the IP packet that GRE can encapsulate.

 Fragmentation

-If the data packet is larger than what the network interface can accept, it either needs to be dropped or fragmented into smaller packets.
-When fragmentation occurs, Cloudflare only accepts data packets that can be completely reassembled.
-If some fragments are missing, all received fragments are discarded.
+If the data packet is larger than what the network interface can accept, the network must either drop or fragment it into smaller packets.
+When fragmentation occurs, Cloudflare only accepts data packets that it can completely reassemble.
+If some fragments are missing, Cloudflare discards all received fragments.
 Cloudflare does not forward incomplete packets to the customer.

-Setting the do not fragment (DF) bit in the TCP header to 1 denotes that the packet must be dropped rather than fragmented if it is larger than the MTU that intermediary network devices can accept.
-Most TCP implementations set the do not fragment (DF) bit to 1 to avoid the potential issues caused by fragmentation.
+Setting the do not fragment (DF) bit in the TCP header to 1 denotes that the network must drop the packet rather than fragment it if the packet is larger than the MTU that intermediary network devices can accept.
+Most TCP implementations set the DF bit to 1 to avoid the potential issues that fragmentation causes.

 Fragmentation in Magic Transit

 Consider a UDP datagram of size 3,000 bytes (8 bytes for the UDP header + 2,992 bytes for the UDP data).
-To fit within a standard 1,500 bytes MTU, this UDP datagram would be fragmented across three IP packets as follows:
+To fit within a standard 1,500-byte MTU, this UDP datagram would be fragmented across three IP packets as follows:

 A diagram showing a UDP datagram and its various components.